-We trained the language model - unigrams and bigrams - on the Stockholm-Umeå (SU) Corpus (Ejerhed et al., 1992).
-The SU corpus is a POS annotated, balanced corpus of Swedish news reports, novels, etc. The SU corpus does not reflect the language of SMS messages that differs greatly from that of the "classical" written Swedish.
-This results in a non-optimal language model.
+We used a dictionary of 118,000 inflected Swedish words and we trained the language model - unigrams and bigrams - on the Stockholm-Umeå (SU) Corpus (Ejerhed et al., 1992).
+The SU corpus is a POS annotated, balanced corpus of Swedish news reports, novels, etc. To keep the memory size of the program under 100 megabytes, we retained only 195,000 bigrams from the corpus.
+The SU corpus does not reflect the language of SMS messages that differs greatly from that of the "classical" written Swedish.
+This results in a nonoptimal language model.
 We chose it because of the unavailability of a large-enough public SMS corpus.

 When the input of a single word is completed, its corresponding bigram and unigram probabilities are updated.
 It results in a learning system, which adapts to every user's style of writing.
 To increase the speed of adaptation, language frequencies derived from the user input have higher priorities than what has been learned from the training corpus.
+If the system were implemented as a server application, the personal adaptation would become more complex.
+However, a separate table with user customized parameters can be saved either locally or on the server.